Denver Personal Injury Attorney

 2. Report the accident.
 Under Colorado state law, you are required to report an accident if there were any injuries or a minimum of $1,000 in property damage.
 The responding officer will write an official crash report and provide critical documentation of the scene and all evidence.

 3. Secure as much evidence as possible.
 It is also up to you to make sure that all evidence is properly documented, regardless of whether you may be the victim or the party at fault.
 Take photographs of the accident and scene, request contact information from any witnesses, and ask for the contact/insurance details of all involved parties.
-Contact a Denver car accident attorney immediately if you are unsure about any part of the evidence documentation process.
+Contact an attorney immediately if you are unsure about any part of the evidence documentation process.

-4. Contact an experienced Denver car accident lawyer.
+4. Contact an experienced lawyer.
 You don’t have to fight for your rights alone when you’ve been involved in an accident.
 Instead, hire the best car accident lawyer Denver has to offer – a member of the legal team from Springer & Steinberg.
-Do not give any statement to the insurance company or discuss settlement offers until you have retained a skilled lawyer to protect your interests.
+Do not give any statement to the insurance company or discuss settlement offers until you’ve retained a skilled lawyer to protect your interests.

 Colorado Car Accident Reporting Requirements

-In Colorado, you are legally required to report a car accident in the event of property damage or injury.
+In Colorado, it is a legal requirement to report a car accident in the event of property damage or injury.
 Generally, it is always a good idea to contact law enforcement; that way, you have the proper authorities there to help mitigate the scene in whatever way necessary.

 Do I Need a Police Report for a Car Accident in Denver, CO?